kartoza/sawps/docs/src/user/manual/user-profile/2fa.md

 ![Delete Device 1](./img/2fa-delete-device-1.png)

 1. **Cancel**: This will prevent the device from being removed.
-This is in case the user is not sure or clicks the icon by accident.
+This is in case the user is not sure or clicked the icon by accident.
 2. **Delete button**: will remove the device from the platform therefore the user will no longer be able to login using that device.